ParrishLab/ysa-gui/docs/userguide/userguide.rst

 ~~~~~~~~~~~~~~~~~

 🗺️ :doc:`Layout Overview <layout/layout>`
-   Explore the structure of the GUI — how menus, panes, and tabs fit together.
+   Explore the structure of YSA — how menus, panes, and tabs fit together.

    ⚙️ :doc:`Menu Bar <layout/menubar>`
       Learn what each menu item does — including access to file operations, configuration, and help.